ivan-kleshnin/subjective-fullstack/project/environments-and-configurations.md

 or

 ```
-. .env ; npm run bar
+. dev.conf ; npm run bar
 ```

-The `.env.` file content may look like this:
+`dev.conf` file content may look like this:

 ```
 export NODE_ENV=development